kosamad/the-meadow-project/TESTING.md

 ### HTML Validation

 [W3C](https://validator.w3.org/) was used to validate the HTML using the URI for each page.
 Base.html was checked by extenstion on all pages but was also validated by a direct input check.
-This displayed errors such as missing head elements, illegal characters, missing lang attributes.
-However, these are due to the Jinga templating and are not true errors.
+There are also displayed errors due to Jinga templating such as: missing head elements, bad values, illegal characters/text not allowed, incorrect error for '==' missing lang attributes, an ID must not contain whitespace and element must be the ID of a non-hidden form control.
+However, these are and are not true errors.
+For an ID must not contain whitespace and element must be the ID of a non-hidden form control all were confirmed usingfor exampple <p>ID for label: {{ form.image.id_for_label }}</p>.

+Note Jinga templating errors within table and ul cause a 'Fatal Error' therefore the html has been checked in sections where this is the case.

+Specific "errors" in addition to the points above are listed in the table below.
+These have all been kept for functional purposes as removal of the element would result in the code not running as inteded.

 ### CSS Validation